silverstripe/cwp/docs/en/02_Features/01_Solr_search/07_Searching_documents.md

 <div class="notice" markdown='1'>This feature requires cwp recipe 1.1.0 or above specifically the [textextraction](https://github.com/silverstripe-labs/silverstripe-textextraction) module</div>

-By default all CWP instances have text extraction services configured.
+By default all CWP environments have text extraction services configured.
 These services can be used by user code to transform text-based documents (such as PDF, MS Word, or rich text) into plain text in a format which can be readily used as a Solr index data source, or for use by the CWP site itself.

 We recommend the use of the following available services:

-* Apache Tika 1.7 server can be accessed at http://localhost:9998 (which is defined by SS_TIKA_ENDPOINT for all instances).
+* Apache Tika 1.7 server can be accessed at http://localhost:9998 (which is defined by SS_TIKA_ENDPOINT for all environments).
 This provides the most effective mechanism for indexing multiple documents in quick succession, and supports a wide range of file formats.
 * pdf2text is also available for PDF document extraction if Apache Tika does not provide the required output for these files.